 - Eat the right foods;

 - Connect with yourself and take ‘me time‘ regularly;

 - Learn not to carry your issues.
 Emotionally, it takes more energy to carry an issue than it does for us to address one;

 - Take responsibility for your own issues, but don’t take responsibility for issues that don’t belong to you;

 - Keeping thoughts to yourself can make you more agitated, so if you struggle to talk about your emotions, write them out instead;

 - Avoid confrontations, having to be right all the time, or sitting on the fence.

-Also, choose positive friends and avoid negative family situations; work on self-esteem and deal with any confidence issues.
-Keep yourself busy and you will begin to feel and think more positively.
+Also, it is important to choose positive friends and to avoid negative family situations, to work on self-esteem and deal with any confidence issues.
+It is also important to keep busy, so we may begin to feel and think more positively.

-The more we carve out a calm lifestyle for ourselves, the more focused we will be.
-The more focused we are, the more we will begin to deal with negative issues and thoughts positively.
+The more we carve out a calm lifestyle for ourselves, the more focused we should be.
+The more focused we are, the more we should begin to deal with negative issues and thoughts positively.